 Peloton’s proprietary stationary bike is as smart as they come – as long as you are also using the Peloton subscription service for $40 a month.
 The carbon fiber frame is stiff and responsive, much better than perhaps what you are used to in a stationary bike.
 We like how quiet the bike is, which is something you get when the drivetrain, frame, and friction point are all integrated and made by the same manufacturer.
 The 4’ by 2’ footprint is smaller (especially shorter in length) than what you would need to allow for a road bike on a trainer, and the quality of the built is excellent.
 The screen is part of the bike, and it is of ample size given how close it is to you.
 The bike is $2,245, so not inexpensive considering that it can’t double as your outside bike.

-(Find here) The TACS Neo Smart resembles the Wahoo Kickr in many respects.
+(Find here) The TACX Neo II Smart resembles the Wahoo Kickr in many respects.
 It is a direct-drive model, meaning you remove the rear wheel and your chain directly drives the trainer’s gear system.
 It boasts the ability to mimic many different types of road surfaces, and can measure power up to a whopping 2200 watts (and if you need that much wattage, you should be training for the Olympic games.)
 The accuracy level of the power measurement is slightly better than the Kickr, but they are both so close that you are going to directionally get a very good data output regardless.
-The Neo Smart footprint is a bit wider than the other options, which might be noticeable when you are really cranking on an uphill and putting side-to-side torque on the frame.
+The Neo Smart footprint is a bit wider than the other options, which might be noticeable in a positive way when you are really cranking on an uphill and putting side-to-side torque on the frame.
 It is compatible with all of the apps reviewed here (12 total) with the exception of the Peloton subscription.
 It is more expensive than the direct-drive models from both CycleOps and Wahoo, but it also has a reputation for behind the quietest of the bunch — virtually silent.
 TACX was acquired by Garmin in 2019, so we expect the level of integration and sophistication to only increase as those two companies put their know-how together.